the difference between an Index Fund and etf

 Things To Think About

 If you want to invest in the market for the long term, index funds and ETFs offer you the ability to do so easily and cost effectively.
-When deciding between the two, here is what I took into account:
+If you want to compare When deciding between the two, here is what I took into account:

 Keep Ongoing Costs as Low as Possible

 Costs include ongoing fund charges, ongoing platform charges, dividend reinvestment charges, dealing charges.
 Take all of these into account if you are looking at either the index ETF or the index fund.
+I found a great ETF comparison tool.
 If you adhere to the practice of dividend reinvestment for long term growth, then making this process as easy and as cheap as possible will benefit you.

 where Can You Buy Into Your Chosen Indices?